mui/toolpad/docs/data/toolpad/data-binding.md

 ## Global scope variables

-Sometimes we might want to define our `custom variables` that could be used for `data binding` in order to do that we can use `EDIT PAGE MODULE` functionality that can be found in the `properties editor` on the right
+Sometimes we might want to define our `custom variables` that could be used for `data binding` in order to do that we can use `EDIT PAGE MODULE` functionality that can be found in the `properties editor` on the right:

 ![Edit page module](/static/toolpad/data-binding-7.png)

-We will be presented with an editor where we can define any number of variables
+We will be presented with an editor where we can define any number of variables:

 ![Global scope](/static/toolpad/data-binding-8.png)

-Once we `SAVE` our changes we can use those variables to bind value of any property
+Once we `SAVE` our changes we can use those variables to bind value of any property:

 ![Global variable in the editor](/static/toolpad/data-binding-9.png)